isomerpages/govtech-corp/_about-us/Our Journey/Our Focus Areas.md

 </div>
 <p><em>An A11y Week participant learning about screen reader accessibility at the A11y Tic Tac Toe booth.
 The game is modified to be playable only through keyboard navigation and listening to screen reader cues.</em>
 </p>
-<p>To learn more about the work of the A11y team, read this: <a href="https://www.tech.gov.sg/media/technews/this-national-day-lets-work-towards-a-more-digitally-inclusive-singapore" rel="noopener noreferrer nofollow" target="_blank">This National Day, let’s work towards a more digitally inclusive Singapore</a>
+<p><strong>Want to learn more about our A11y Team? </strong>
 </p>
+<p>Check out what our GovTechies got up to during <a href="/media/technews/this-national-day-lets-work-towards-a-more-digitally-inclusive-singapore/" class="waffle-rich-text-link" rel="noopener noreferrer nofollow" target="_blank"><u>A11y Week 2023</u></a> —
+a learning festival for all public officers in Singapore that aims to foster an understanding and appreciation of accessible and inclusive design in digital services.</p>
 <h4>GovTech x The Purple Parade</h4>
 <p></p>
 <div class="instagram-wrapper">